Lake Texcoco: History

 Between the Pleistocene epoch and the last glacial period, the lake occupied the entire Mexico Valley.
 Lake Texcoco reached its maximum extent 11,000 years ago with a size of about 2189 mi2 and over 500 ft deep.
-When the lake's water level fell it created several paleo-lakes that would connect with each other from time to time.
-At the north in the modern community of San Miguel Tocuilla there is a great paleontological field, with a great amount of pleistocenic fauna.
-The Lake was primarily fed by snowmelt from nearby mountain glaciers when the Mexico Valley had a temperate climate.
+When the lake's water level fell, it created several paleo-lakes that would connect with each other from time to time.
+In the north, in the modern community of San Miguel Tocuilla, there is an important paleontological field where many fossilized Pleistocene fauna have been discovered.
+The lake was primarily fed by snowmelt from nearby mountain glaciers when the Mexico Valley had a temperate climate.
 Between 11,000 and 6,000 years ago, the climate naturally warmed and snowfall in central Mexico became less prevalent.
 This caused the water level of the lake to drop over the next several millennia.
 Remnants of the ancient shoreline that Lake Texcoco had from the last glacial period can be seen on some slopes of Mount Tlaloc as well as mountains west of Mexico City.
 The disarticulated remains of seven Columbian mammoths dated between 10,220 ± 75 and 12,615 ± 95 years (BP) were found, suggesting human presence.
-It is believed that the lake disappeared and re-formed at least 10 times in the last 30,000 years.
+It is believed that the lake may have disappeared and subsequently re-formed at least 10 times in the last 30,000 years.

 Agriculture around the lake began about 7,000 years ago, with humans following the patterns of periodic inundations of the lake.
 Several villages appeared on the northeast side of the lake between 1700 and 1250 BC.
-By 1250 BC the identifying signs of the Tlatilco culture, including more complex settlements and a stratified social structure, are seen around the lake.
-By roughly 800 BC Cuicuilco had eclipsed the Tlatilco cultural centers and was the major power in the Valley of Mexico during the next 200 years when its famous conical pyramid was built.
-The Xitle volcano destroyed Cuicuilco around AD 30, a destruction that may have given rise to Teotihuacan.
+By 1250 BC, the identifying signs of the Tlatilco culture, including more complex settlements and a stratified social structure, are seen around the lake.
+By roughly 800 BC, Cuicuilco had eclipsed the Tlatilco cultural centers and was the major power in the Valley of Mexico during the next 200 years when its famous conical pyramid was built.
+The Xitle volcano destroyed Cuicuilco around AD 30, a destruction that may have contributed to the rise of Teotihuacan.

-After the fall of Teotihuacan, AD 600–800, several other city states appeared around the lake, including Xoloc, Azcapotzalco, Tlacopan, Coyohuacan, Culhuacán, Chimalpa, and Chimalhuacán – mainly from Toltec and Chichimeca influence.
+After the fall of Teotihuacan, AD 600–800, several other city-states appeared around the lake, including Xoloc, Azcapotzalco, Tlacopan, Coyohuacan, Culhuacán, Chimalpa, and Chimalhuacán – mainly from Toltec and Chichimeca influence.
 None of these predominated and they coexisted more or less in peace for several centuries.
-This time was described as a Golden age in Aztec chronicles.
+This time was described as a Golden Age in Aztec chronicles.
 By the year 1300, however, the Tepanec from Azcapotzalco were beginning to dominate the area.